Camera Integration (V4L2 Sensor)

 2. Device Tree Configuration

 The device tree configuration is the most important part of the porting progress because it defines the sensor properties and the connection between the sensor and the SoC.
 Adding the device tree node for the sensor as an out-of-tree DTBO is advised because the SoC’s camera-related dependencies are maintained as out-of-tree modules.
 If you add the sensor-related device tree node directly into the in-tree Linux kernel, you may encounter errors indicating that the dependencies cannot be found.
 To begin, copying the configuration from meta-mediatek-bsp/recipes-kernel/dtbo/genio-700-evk/camera-ar0830-ap1302-csi0-std.dts is a good starting point.
-The device tree configuration heavily relies on the design of the camera daughterboard and the related circuit, so the user has to modify the dtbo according to the hardware design.
+The device tree configuration heavily relies on the design of the camera daughterboard and the related circuit, so the user has to modify the dtbo file according to the hardware design.
 For example, Genio 510/700-EVK has pre-defined the pin usages for power, clock, reset, control, and data transmission.
 For the pin definition of camera socket Genio 510/700-EVK, please refer to Camera Pin Definition.

 Fragment 4 defines the pins for the power-related control.
 The setting includes the electrical characteristics, the GPIO pin used, etc.